abizermamnoon/weather-wrangle/FinalProject.md

 States in the East have more consistent temperatures than states in the West.There are more variable temperatures in the West.
-Florida is the state with the lowest average temperature range while New Mexico is state with the most highest average temperature range.
+Florida is the state with the lowest average temperature range while New Mexico is state with the highest average temperature range.

 \#The code below depicts a map of the US and its average number of sunny days range in 2016.
-Each US state in the map is colored with a shade of purple that represents a number of sunny days.
-The higher the number, the darker the shade of purple the state will be.
+Each US state in the map is colored with a shade of red that represents a number of sunny days.
+The higher the number, the darker the shade of red the state will be.
 ![](FinalProject_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 States in the central part of the US tend to have on average more sunny